jangxyz/svelte-infile-components/packages/vite-plugin/README.md

 The triple dash separator exists to express a visual cutting line, like the ones you used to see in paper forms (hey, go bring your scissors!).

 There are some ideas about using plain `<template>` tags to express a snippet, since it _resides inside_ the main component.
 The idea is still being articulated, but when it is realized, the dashed separator will be able to distinguish between the two.

+### Q. I am seeing `"vite:dep-scan" was triggered by this import` errors.

+Vite dev server shows an error when it encounters a virtual file for the first time, but it is fine ([vite issue#14151](https://github.com/vitejs/vite/issues/14151)).
+You can just ignore it, or just restart the server and it will go away.